-THT’s online Board Governance Toolkit provides you with the necessary tools to lead and support your hospital or health care system.
+THT’s online Board Governance Best practices provides you with the necessary tools to lead and support your hospital or health care system.

 Whether you’re building your board from the ground up or seeking improvements and efficiencies for your current board, you can begin here with best practices for good governance.